-In February 2016, the FASB issued ASU No. 2016-02, Leases, which replaces most existing guidance on leases and requires that most leases longer then twelve months be recorded on the Consolidated Statements of Position as an asset, representing the value of the right of use and any direct costs under the lease, and a liability representing the present value of the future payments required under the lease.
+In February 2016, the FASB issued ASU No. 2016-02, Leases, which replaces most existing guidance on leases and requires that most leases longer then twelve months be recorded on the Consolidated Statements of Position as an asset, representing the value of the right of use (ROU) and any direct costs under the lease, and a liability representing the present value of the future payments required under the lease.
 The new standard was effective for the University on June 1, 2019 but due to the outbreak of a novel coronavirus (COVID-19) the FASB delayed the effective date another year as part of their relief during this time.
-As such, the University has elected to defer the implementation to fiscal year 2021.
-The University is evaluating the effect of ASU No. 2016-02 and does not expect it to have a material effect on its Consolidated Financial Statements and related disclosures.
+As such, the University adopted the ASU as of June 1, 2020.
+This standard did not have a material effect on the consolidated financial statements.